 Wonder Woman fans unite!
 Last weekend, admirers of the beloved superhero gathered together to celebrate all things Diana Prince at the annual Wondercon convention in Anaheim, California.
-The three-day event was filled with exciting reveals and activities, including a display of the iconic outfit worn in the Wonder Woman film and giveaways of the film’s poster.
+The three-day event was filled with exciting reveals and activities, including a display of the iconic outfit worn in Wonder Woman and giveaways of the film’s poster.
 Cosplay enthusiasts also had the opportunity to participate in a meetup, where director Patty Jenkins took photos with the sea of costumed attendees before participating in a signing for some lucky fans.

 As the film’s release dates grows closer, the desire for Wonder Woman-themed merchandise and memorabilia has significantly increased, a fact DC Comics has not ignored.
 At their Wondercon booth, they revealed some of the upcoming items set for release later this year.
 From beautifully designed Wonder Woman Converse, which will be a Journeys exclusive available in June, to a new Wonder Woman cosmetics line only available at Walgreens beginning this June, fans will have no shortage of ways to display their affection for their favorite Amazonian.

 Many of the popular collectible companies also have plans to release new action figures and toys in anticipation of the upcoming film.
 Funko has already distributed a new line of Wonder Woman Pops to stores including Hot Topic and Entertainment Earth and will be debuting a Rock Candy Wonder Woman at the end of May.
 Mattel and Mattel Multiverse will have multiple variations of Diana Prince and Steve Trevor figures, which will be available beginning mid-April.
 Lego will also be selling a new DC Comics Super Heroes box set, entitled Wonder Woman Warrior Battle, which fans can purchase at Toys R’ Us and Lego stores on May 1st.